marly2317/purple_hack/README.md

 The assistant is built using tools for interacting with a local SQLite database and handle sensitive operations (like adding/removing items from the cart) by requiring user confirmation.

 ## Prerequisites
-Ollama with LLaMA 3.2: You need to run Ollama with the LLaMA 3.2 model locally to handle conversational capabilities of the assistant.
-It is recommended to use at least a 3B parameter model for optimal performance.
+Ollama with LLaMA 3.2

 Python 3.11 or higher

 SQLite

+langgraph